-When dipstep is selected, it allows the user to click or drag the cursor over the image to go back and fourth through the slices that make up the 3D volume.
-Moving the mouse down or to the right (while holding down the left button) displays higher slice numbers.
+When dipstep is selected, it allows the user to click or drag the cursor over the image to go back and fourth through the slices that make up the volume.
+Moving the mouse down or to the right, while holding down the left button, displays higher slice numbers along the first hidden dimension.
 Moving the mouse up or to the left displays lower slice numbers.
 Alternatively, click with the left mouse button to go up, and with the right one to go down.
-Section 6.3 explains how to do this with the keyboard.
+If the displayed image is 4D, dragging the mouse with the right button down moves the display along the second hidden dimension.
+Section 6.3 explains how to do step through slices with the keyboard.